EAP and Compliance in Australia | Meeting Workplace Wellbeing Obligations

 EAP Programs @ Mindway EAP

-Compliance in Australian workplaces has evolved far beyond clipboards, checklists, and occasional safety drills.
-In today’s working world, employers are required to consider the whole employee experience, not just the physical safety of staff, but also their mental and emotional wellbeing.
-Safe Work Australia and state regulators such as WorkSafe Victoria have made it clear: psychological safety is a key part of an employer’s duty of care.
+The concept of compliance in workplaces in Australia has progressed well beyond the use of clipboards, checklists, and occasional safety exercises.
+In the modern workplace, businesses are obligated to take into account the entirety of the employee experience.
+This includes not only the provision of physical safety for staff members, but also their mental and emotional well-being.
+Both Safe Work Australia and state authorities like WorkSafe Victoria have made it very apparent that psychological safety is an essential component of the duty of care that an employer owes to its employees.

-Think of an EAP as both a shield and a bridge: a shield against regulatory risk, costly claims, and workplace conflict, and a bridge to a healthier, safer culture where employees feel supported.
+Consider an employee assistance program (EAP) to be both a shield and a bridge: a shield providing protection against regulatory risk, costly claims, and conflict in the workplace, and a bridge leading to a culture that is healthier, safer, and where employees feel supported.

 What You’ll Learn in This Article: